New iOS 11.3: Here are the most popular features you should know about

 When you first install iOS 11.3, you're greeted with a landing page about its new Data & Privacy feature that states, "Apple believes privacy is a fundamental human right."

 When you open Apple apps, you'll see a small Data & Privacy icon that looks like two people shaking hands.
-Click and you can see a rundown off all the data you're sending back to Apple and what the company needs if for.
+Click and you can see a rundown of all the data you're sending back to Apple and what the company needs it for.

 Related: A long awaited privacy awakening is here

 Increased transparency is a smart move by the company given current concerns about tech companies and their use of personal data.
-However its unlikely most people will read all the way through the lengthy descriptions for each app.
+However it's unlikely most people will read all the way through the lengthy descriptions for each app.
 (For example, few people are passionate enough about their privacy to read the 1249 words explaining how iTunes tracks what TV shows they bought.)

 The privacy feature was announced in January, months before Facebook's data woes were made public.
 But its prominence is good timing for Apple, which has been highlighting its different approach to data.
 Unlike Facebook or Google, Apple's business model isn't primarily based on collecting data about its users to serve advertisements, though it does show targeted ads in places like the App Store.